Working with Abused & Neglected Children

 Level of Application

-The course is divided into four chapters.† Each chapter discusses a particular topic of abuse or neglect.
+The course is divided into four chapters.
+Each chapter discusses a particular topic of abuse or neglect.
 The chapters are sequential and should be completed in the order they are presented.
 At the completion of each chapter, there will be an examination covering the material.
-Students must complete the examination before proceeding to the next chapter.† In some of the examinations, questions will involve case studies to provide further practice in the application of knowledge.† This course is appropriate for educators seeking training in working with children aged three-eighteen years as well as those who work directly with families.
+Students must complete the examination before proceeding to the next chapter.
+This course is appropriate for educators seeking training in working with children ages 3–18 years, as well as professionals who work directly with families.

 As a student you will be expected to: